lobsterick/OpenSlack/README.md

 * [<u>with</u> <u>*XMLHttpRequest*</u>] preloading posts on room change, using own API, checking login status
 * access localStorage (remember nickname, even after closing window)

+#### Security concern about `localStorage`
+After adding localStorage logic in client-side, it is now possible to log in as user already logged in, due to nature of "log in check" in Javascript.
+In this app we trust that user provide us real information about his actions.
+It can lead to undefined behaviour if user manipulate his localStorage - from normal usage of one nick simultaneously by many people to server crash when trying preform actions after one of them logged out.
+Solution for this might require add password option, but - since the task was operating only on nicknames and reloading nickname even after closing browser - logic of the app was implemented in this way.

 ## Screenshots
 ### Index page
 <p align="center">